- 52% of the regulatory base, generally.

 The pensioner has dependent family members.
 Dependent family members are considered to exist when:

-- Children under the age of 26, or older with disabilities, or minors in foster care live with the pensioner.
+- They live with children under 26 years of age or disabled adults, or children in foster care or under guardianship for the purpose of adoption.
 In this case, a disability is deemed to exist when a degree of disability greater than or equal to 33% is certified.

 - The annual earnings of the family unit, including those of the pensioner, divided by the number of family members, do not exceed 75% of the minimum professional wage in effect at all times, not including the proportional part of the two extra payments.